Research Interests: retail investors, disclosure versus recognition, mandatory disclosure, voluntary disclosure

 Jeremy Michels’ research focuses on how disclosures are used by market participants.
 Specifically, his work examines how characteristics of a disclosure, such as verifiability, affect how market participants use the disclosure.
+His work also explores how different types of investors–such as retail investors–use accounting disclosures differently.
 Jeremy Michels performed his doctoral studies at the University of Colorado Boulder.
 He holds his CPA license (inactive) in Minnesota and worked as a senior consultant at Protiviti prior to returning to academia to pursue his Ph.D.

 Abstract: This study examines the association between a firm’s internal information environment and the accuracy of its externally-disclosed management earnings forecasts.
 Internally, firms use forecasts to plan for uncertain futures.
 The risk management literature argues that integrating risk-related information into forecasts and plans can improve a firm’s ability to forecast future financial outcomes.
 We investigate whether this internal information manifests itself in the accuracy of external earnings guidance.
 Using detailed survey data and publicly-disclosed management earnings forecasts from a sample of publicly-traded U.S. companies, we find that more sophisticated risk-based forecasting and planning processes are associated with smaller earnings forecast errors and narrower forecast widths.
 These associations hold across a variety of different planning horizons (ranging from annual budgeting to long-term strategic planning), providing empirical support for the theoretical link between internal information quality and the quality of external disclosures.